owenb132/FantasyFootballRecommender/README.txt

 To activate the virtualenv use:
 . venv/bin/activate

-while the virtualenv is active install Flask pip install Flask
+while the virtualenv is active install all the requirements with pip install -r requirements.txt

-the application also uses tweepy so install that too pip install tweepy

-I'm not entirely sure of how to install FLask on Windows but you should be able to install pip which will allow you to install the other requirements

 Before running the application you also need to have a Twitter development account and add your Twitter API access information to the config.py file